 Bottle agreements are signed with companies in Ireland, Gibraltar and Malta to bottle Carlsberg beer for their local markets

-First overseas licence is given and Carlsberg is brewed for the first time outside Denmark at the Photiades Breweries in Cypres
+First overseas licence is given and Carlsberg is brewed for the first time outside Denmark at the Photos Photiades Breweries in Cyprus

 Between the years 1968-1981, Carlsberg increases its international focus by opening up breweries in various parts of the world.
 The first overseas brewery opens in 1968.
 In 1972, 1974 and 1981, Carlsberg opens up breweries in Malaysia, the UK and Hong Kong, respectively.